In-Building

 - the bandwidth or capacity required

-- the available cell signal strength
+- the available cellular signal strength

 These three factors will influence hardware choices, the installation complexity, and ultimately the cost.

-We can however, provide some indicative commercial guidance.
+We can, however, provide some indicative commercial guidance.

 HARDWARE